w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 ## Rollups

-Rollups, a layer-2 scaling solution, has been talked about for some time, and their potential to scale Ethereum.
+Rollups are a layer-2 scaling solution.
 A layer-2 network of nodes would be responsible for "rolling up" transactions by batching them before publishing them to the main Ethereum chain.
 A rolled-up transaction could include thousands of transactions.
 Rollups increase TPS and can reduce transaction fees significantly.
 Rollups are a broad category of solutions encompassing many possible architectures and implementations.

 ### Optimistic Rollups